Gone With The....

 ★★★★☆

 Great book about Vulkan Compute!
-Highly recommend.Essential reading for anyone into Computers & Technology.Couldn't put it down - finished in one sitting!The best Computers & Technology book I've read this year.Worth every penny - packed with useful insights about High Performance Computing.A must-read for Parallel Processing enthusiasts.
+Highly recommend.Essential reading for anyone into Computers & Technology.Couldn't put it down - finished in one sitting!The best Computers & Technology book I've read this year.Worth every penny - packed with useful insights about High Performance Computing.A must-read for Computers & Technology enthusiasts.

 ★★★★★

 QuickStart Guide to Vulkan Compute offers a compelling take on Vulkan Compute, though not without flaws.
-While the treatment of Compute Shaders is excellent, I found the sections on High Performance Computing less convincing.
+While the treatment of Parallel Processing is excellent, I found the sections on Graphics & GPU less convincing.
 The author makes some bold claims about Vulkan Compute that aren't always fully supported.
 That said, the book's strengths in discussing Software Development more than compensate for any weaknesses.
-Readers looking for Parallel Computing will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on Graphics & GPU, if not the definitive work.
+Readers looking for Programming will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on Software Development, if not the definitive work.

 You May Also Like